 To start you off, here are a few quick video and written guides for parents with dogs:

-Research on the benefits of raising kids with dogs
+Scientific evidence on the benefits of raising kids with dogs

 You may be thinking that it would be easier to raise your children without dogs.
 While it may be easier, there are a lot of physical and emotional benefits to raising kids with dogs, some of which I've already linked to above.